-Integration to the Asset Plan is a key principle of the Council's strategic financial planning principles.
+Integration of the Asset Plan is a key principle of the Council's strategic financial planning principles.
 The purpose of this integration is designed to ensure that future funding is allocated in a manner that supports service delivery and the effective management of Council's assets into the future.
-Whilst Council does not have a mature Asset Plan, it has utilised existing data together with operational information to develop several individual asset management plans, to underpin the development of the high level Asset Plan.
+In June 2022 Council adopted the Asset Plan.
+The purpose of Council's Asset Plan is to;